DanielBrunnsaker/GenExp/README.md

 - `alpha` is a float between 0 and 1 that is used to penalize patterns not unique to the specific metabolite observable (a number closer to 1 will ensure that patterns that are only deemed important for your specific target will rank higher).
 Default at 0.0

 This will create a folder in `/experiments` with all of the details regarding the experiments (e.g. hypothesis, protocol, liquid handling scripts, ...).
-Note that you will be prompted for stock concentrations (if applicable) during the run.
+Note that you will be prompted for stock concentrations (if compounds are not present in the library) during the run.

 ## TODO:
 - Potentially generate the Overlord-protocol (e.g. replace some variables in the reference protocol such as sampling time and regenerate)